NISE-PE Constraint: Data-Driven Predictive Control with Persistence of Excitation: Persistently Exciting DDPC

-Given that constraint \eqref{eq:PE_constraint_2} ensures \emph{maintenance} of excitation, the following assumption is required to formulated a persistently exciting DD-MPC (PE-DD-MPC).
-The same assumption is present in other DD-MPC implementations \cite{coulson_data-enabled_2019,berberich_data-driven_2021-1, bongard_robust_2023}. \begin{assumption} At $k=0$, the input signal $u_{[-T+1,-1]}^{}$ is PE of order $N+2n$. \end{assumption}
+Constraint \eqref{eq:PE_constraint_2} ensures \emph{maintenance} of PE, and thus its application to a DDPC framework requires an initial persistently exciting input sequence, as described in Assumption \ref{assump: full_rank_previus_step}.
+The same assumption is present in other DDPC implementations \cite{coulson_data-enabled_2019,berberich_data-driven_2021-1, bongard_robust_2023}.

-The proposed PE-DD-MPC controller, presented in Algorithm 1, involves solving a DD-MPC problem with the addition of constraint \eqref{eq:PE_constraint_2}.
-The resulting formulation is